CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

 ## Homo Florensis
 - [should print](https://sketchfab.com/3d-models/homo-floresiensis-crane-et-mandibule-97b4975b1464401a824c6513234dd45a)
-  - this is a scaled cranum with jaw. and it looks like it is even higher quality than the one that i printed, with deep sutures
+  - this is a scaled cranum with jaw. and it looks like it is even higher quality than the one that i printed, with deep sutures ok, so although this seems scaled, the GOL is 130, whereas Gordon publishes 143.
+So I scaled the model to actual 143, which was 110.05%

 ## Homo heidelbergensis